 A steel building isn’t a tuff-shed or a storage space you’d purchase at your local hardware store.
 It’s not an item you can pick up on your way home from work.
 It’s a structurally sound building, based on your specific area’s loads and building codes, designed to stand at least for 50 years.
 This is an once-in-a-lifetime purchase, and quite possibly a huge milestone in your life.
 Sounds difficult right?
 Even a big project like this can be made easy.

-The Direct Buy process starts with you locking in your steel prices with a small engineering fee.
-Now, for a term of 90 days, even if steel prices increase, you’re locked in at what was quoted to you.
-Even if you want to add more steel in the design process, you won’t have to worry about the fluctuating market.
-By locking in your price, you’re also essentially paying for drafters and designers to get to work on your steel building blueprints.
+The Direct Buy process starts with you locking in your steel order with a small engineering fee.
+By locking in your steel order, you’re also essentially paying for drafters and designers to get to work on your steel building blueprints.
 No engineering fee, no drawings; it’s as simple as that.
 When it comes to your design, this process all revolves around your drawings.
 Like I said before, every building is customized to guarantee it counters the elements successfully and endures the test of time.

 This practice might be standard with several steel building suppliers.
 But I like to think this company goes a step further.
 After you buy a steel building, you’re assigned a Project Manager like me.
 I have years of steel building experience.
 I’ll be your unofficial guide through the Direct Buy process.
 I’ll walk you through each set of plans – your approval and permit drawings – and make sure your steel building meets all of your city or county’s permitting requirements and meets your needs and specifications too.
 We’ll talk about different finishing options if you don’t want your building to have the outward appearance of steel.
 Plus we’ll talk about accessories, like your doors, windows, gutters and insulation.
 Just by selecting the Direct Buy process, you can pick each type of add-on based on your budget and individual need.
 Don’t let someone else pick out your doors and windows for you!
 There’s too much risk associated with that route.
 That’s where salesmen can hide the markup.